cssnr/geo-image/README.md

 To use, right-click on an image: `GeoImage` > `Analyze Image`

+Additionally, you can paste an image link into the input and `Go`.

 ## Support

 Logs can be found inspecting the page (Ctrl+Shift+I), clicking on the Console, and;